ceramic-sf/quick-boi-source/bolq.md

 Philosophy, mathematics, art and science all come out of creativity.
 It is how we create [explanatory knowledge](#creativity-gives-people-their-ability-to-create-explanatory-knowledge).
 Animals do not have creativity.
 Creativity allows us to create a model of anything in the universe, and have that [model increase in accuracy over time](#knowledge-creates-accurate-and-improving-representations).

 *Creativity is the core skill that people have.
-We use it to create explanaory knowledge.*
+We use it to create explanatory knowledge.*

 ### We don't yet understand creativity